MicrosoftDocs/visualstudio-docs/subscriptions/assignments-orders.md

 # Track user assignment and process orders

-Visual Studio subscriptions admins can track the numberVisual Studio subscriptions they have assigned in the [Visual Studio Subscriptions Admin portal](https://manage.visualstudio.com).
-The portal will also reflect any additional subscriptions purchased through their Volume Licensing agreement or Microsoft Products and Services Agreement.
-The portal makes it easy to see how many licenses you've purchased and how many are assigned.
+Visual Studio subscriptions admins can track the number of Visual Studio subscriptions assigned in the [Visual Studio Subscriptions Admin Portal](https://manage.visualstudio.com).
+The portal shows any other subscriptions purchased through their Volume Licensing agreement or Microsoft Products and Services Agreement.
+The portal makes it easy to see how many licenses you purchased and how many are assigned.

 ## Maximum usage